-David now realises what he has done and writes a song, Psalm 51, which express his contrition.
+David now realises what he has done and writes a song, Psalm 51, which expresses his contrition.
 David had broken three of the Ten Commandments: he coveted his neighbour’s wife, committed adultery, and had Uriah killed.
 God spares David life, but others will suffer because of his sins.

 Adele Berlin notes that, “Bathsheba’s role is intentionally minimized to focus the story on David.
 David bears the responsibility and the condemnation, and from this point on he is beset by problems within his family that have political implications for his reign.
 This David is quite different from the man depicted in the Abigail story.”
 (Source)

 A Bereaved Mother – 2 Samuel 12:15-24

 David marries the widowed Bathsheba, and she gives birth to a baby boy, but the baby becomes dangerously ill.
 David fasts and prays, hoping that God will spare the boy’s life, but seven days later the boy dies.
 The biblical text devotes several verses which relate David’s prayers and grief for the baby, but we are not told of Bathsheba’s distress.
 She seems to suffer in silence.
 I feel for Bathsheba and the ordeal she faced because of David’s lust and wickedness.

 David takes care of Bathsheba as his legal wife and we are told that he consoled her (that is, he had sex with her) after the death of their son.
 Bathsheba conceives and gives birth to another boy and named him Solomon.
 “And the LORD loved him” (2 Sam.
 12:24).
 Things are beginning to look up for Bathsheba.